Coachella Valley Radio Control Club: The club today

-The January 2009 running of the "Best in the West" would see national sponsorship for the first time.
+The January 2009 running of the "Best in the West" saw national sponsorship for the first time.
 Sponsors included model manufacturers E-flite, Cermark and Century Jet Models along with modeling adhesives manufacturer Bob Smith Industries.
 Detailed coverage of the event appeared in the August 2009 edition of Model Aviation.

 Other offsite work includes charity flight demonstrations and Delta Dart contests at the Palm Springs Air Museum and both flight demonstrations and public presence at the Jacqueline Cochran Regional Air Show at Jacqueline Cochran Regional Airport in nearby Thermal.

-Club members and guests who operate model aircraft at the club's field are required to hold current AMA membership in addition to club membership; seasonal visitors from Canada whether club members or flying guests must hold current MAAC membership.
+Club members and guests who operate model aircraft at the club's field are required to hold current AMA membership in addition to club membership.
 No AMA membership is required to participate in "buddy box" activities with an experienced instructor.